-Two weeks after the deadline, NEH will email your references, asking them to submit their letters.
-Letters must be submitted online not later than May 25, 2022.
+One to two weeks after the deadline, NEH will email your references, asking them to submit their letters.
+Letters should be submitted online not later than May 4, 2022.

-You are responsible for ensuring that your references have received and responded to NEH's request for their letters.
-You are also responsible for providing them with relevant materials (such as a draft of the application).
-NEH will notify you by email when your reference letters have been submitted.
-After you have confirmation that NEH has received your application, you may check the status of your reference letters by logging in to the secure area of NEH's website.
+You are responsible for ensuring that your references have received and responded to the NEH request and for providing them with relevant materials (such as a draft of the application).
+NEH will notify you by email when your letters of reference have been submitted.
+You may check the status of your reference letters by logging in to the secure area of NEH's website.
 Enter your application number and your Grants.gov tracking number.
 You will be able to see the names and email addresses of your references and whether their letters have arrived.
-If necessary, you may send them reminders (including the upload link) from that same webpage.
+If necessary, you may send them reminders (including the upload link) from this site.